explicitcontextualunderstanding/BMAD-METHOD/epic-0.md

 **Acceptance Criteria**:

 - [ ] **Phase 2.1**: Iterative Quantization & Pruning Implemented
-  - [ ] FP8/INT8 quantization applied using NVIDIA TensorRT Model Optimizer
+  - [ ] FP8 quantization is applied as the primary target using the NVIDIA TensorRT Model Optimizer.
+  - [ ] INT8 is validated as an acceptable fallback if FP8 accuracy targets are not met.
   - [ ] 2:4 structured sparsity applied to compatible layers (Linear, Conv2D)
   - [ ] Immediate accuracy validation after each compression step
   - [ ] RoboVQA/VLA-Bench validation dataset integration completed